cbprawnster/cbsc-maunal/Readme.md

 # Chaturbate Stream Recorder
 > [!NOTE]
 > ~~It appears Chaturbate has rectified this design flaw after publicly releasing this repository.
 The repository will archived and remain available for historical purposes.
 Only took half a decade to get them to fix it by publicly shaming them, but it's done.~~
 > Their "Fix" was apparently only temporary.
 This method is still **FULLY** available.
 Repo unarchived.
 Have fun...
+This has been reported to Chaturbate.
+Again...

 > [!NOTE]
 > This repository exists for educational purposes only. **NO SUPPORT**